michal-harish/spark-on-hbase/README.md

 `./scripts/demo-graph-shell`

 # TODOs
-- think about re-design under DataFrame API - it would be nice to push down column filters, fuzzy filters etc. and then select(...)
 - fix spark-submit script and add an example into the simple demo
 - figure out a work-around for the bulk operations requiring the process to run under hbase user
-- temporarily added serialization to HBaseTable to have it working, but only HBaseRDD should assumed to be serialized, need refactoring the mapper interface
 - Mechanism for choosing HBaseJoin implementation must be done per operation, not simply configuration variable because the type of join depends on the relative volume of the RDDs not location or resource - but ideally it should be done by estimation, not requiring any control argument
 - Write more comprehensive tutorial, generating larger table, writing a distributed algorithm over one column family and bulk-loading the result mutation into the second column family.
 - Add implicit Ordering[K] for all HBaseRDD representations since HBase is ordered by definition
-- Refactor for enabling forks and finish off the graph demo which currently doesn't really work
 - investigate table.rdd.mapValues(Tags).collect.foreach(println) => WARN ClosureCleaner: Expected a closure; got org.apache.spark.hbase.examples.simple.HBaseTableSimple$$anon$2, while table.select(Tags) works fine